UPCEA Announces 2019 Association Award Recipients

 # # #

-UPCEA is the association for professional, continuing, and online education.
-Founded in 1915, UPCEA now serves most of the leading public and private colleges and universities in North America.
-With innovative conferences and specialty seminars, research and benchmarking information, professional networking opportunities and timely publications, we support our members’ service of contemporary learners and commitment to quality online education and student success.
+UPCEA is the leading association for professional, continuing, and online education.
+Founded in 1915, UPCEA now serves the leading public and private colleges and universities in North America.
+The association supports its members with innovative conferences and specialty seminars, research and benchmarking information, professional networking opportunities and timely publications.
 Based in Washington, D.C., UPCEA builds greater awareness of the vital link between adult learners and public policy issues.
-Visit www.upcea.edu.
+Learn more at upcea.edu.